 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

-Species info credited to Blazeh/Verridith, Aehryn, and Fyfergrund.
+Species info credited to Verridith, Aehryn, and Fyfergrund.

-Vystrian elves; A relative of the high elf, Vystrian elves are often called wood elves, or forest elves, and reside primarily in the forests of Vystriana, Felnova.
-Darker haired, usually brown or black, their locks are shorter in length than their Heartwoodian brethren.
-Clothed in garments of silver and grey, with little footwear and sparse armor, they are also somewhat shorter with ears not as pointed as the Heartwoodians, allowing them to masquerade as humans more often than not.
-Darker-skinned elves may be found more often in the forests of Felnova, and nobles wear gold above most other metals, accenting clothes in a vast array of beautiful colors.
+Vystrian elves/Wood elves; A relative of the high elf, Vystrian elves are often called wood elves, or forest elves, and reside primarily in the forests of Vystriana, Felnova.
+Darker-skinned elves may be found more often in the forests of Felnova than other places, especially beneath the trees of Song.
+These elves usually have hair of brown or black, shades darker and somewhat shorter with ears not as pointed as the Heartwoodians, allowing them to masquerade as humans more often than any of their cousins.
+Many choose to be clothed in garments of silver and grey, with little footwear and sparse armor, often decorating themselves with natural adornments.
+Nobles and royals tend to wear gold above most other metals, accenting clothes in a vast array of beautiful colors.